 There's no secret that villains (Disney and otherwise) has a tendency to gain more praise than a hero.
 Regardless of the ongoing popularity of the leads.
 Of course these reasons could've been speculated forever, but it's simply because of the antagonists are usually perceived as being more intriguing and compelling than a hero (despite how the stories are structured for the audience to root for a hero).
 And how villains displays negative and complex sides.

 Of course the Disney villains haven't escaped criticism, as they've been picked for portraying negative stereotypes for elder people.
 Disney Villains has even managed to become a own franchise and with a couple of sub-franchises.
 As Disney's Divas of Darkness and Disney's Sinister Cats.
-But as for the different personalities of the villains themselves, they tend to vary from being downright scary to comical or whimsical (which lead to another current criticism about how male Disney villains tends to seem homosexuals).
+But as for the different personalities of the villains themselves, they tend to vary from being downright scary to comical or whimsical (which lead to another current criticism about how male Disney villains tends to seem as feminine guys).
+Of course the villain trope harkens back to Walt's very first feature, Snow White and the Seven Dwarfs.
+Who had a very serious and scary villainess (who had her own transformation to another personality).
+While not all Disney's animated canon have even included true, clear-cut villains, it has become such a prominent trope that it's been synonymous with Disney (yet truth to be told, antagonists have been featured in one way or another).

 Of course, however, this doesn't mean that every Disney villain has gained praise (when the Disney Renaissance was declining, the spiral went down with the villains.
-Movies as Mulan and Tarzan, which were praised for getting Disney back on track, had villains which weren't particularly worshiped.
+Movies as Mulan and Tarzan, which were praised for getting Disney back on track, had villains which weren't particularly worshipped.
 And let's not forget the much-praised films as Dumbo and Lilo & Stitch, who doesn't even have a villain (which was a deliberately choice on the latter film).

-Of course certain villains are more promoted than others, for obvious reasons.
+than others, for obvious reasons.
 Yet despite how certain movies have been stuck with a dud-reputation originally, some of their villains have been prominent in the villain pantheon.
-As Maleficent, Frollo (with no doubt the most controversial and radical Disney villain ever), Hades and even Dr. Facilier (all of them great villains on their own right, so their inclusion is understandable).
+As Maleficent, Frollo (with no doubt the most controversial Disney villain ever), Hades and even Dr. Facilier (all of them great villains on their own right, so their inclusion is understandable).

-The best Disney villain are known for being able to carry a picture and being quite compelling on their own rights.
-Of course Disney villains were deliberately made to be easy to spot visually.
-For their often dark costumes and their features, as having high cheekbones, arched eyebrows and other attributes.
-But perhaps what truly identifies a great Disney villain is one thing; Charisma.
-No matter how despicable or charming they are, what truly makes a Disney villain is their overall charisma, (my aforementioned statement about the appeal of the villains makes it easy to see why Disney Channel's franchise, Descendants, centered around the children of the villains).
+one thing; Charisma.
+No matter how despicable or charming they are, what truly makes a Disney villain is their overall charisma (my aforementioned statement about the appeal of the villains makes it easy to see why Disney Channel's franchise, Descendants, centered around the children of the villains).

 The Decline of Disney Villains

-At least we're not from Pandora's box :)
+At least we're not from Pandora's box :) |

 However, unfortunately we've seen a decline of the great villain streak.
 The Revival era had a slow, but steady decline of great villains.
 And no matter how well the Revival era has been received, the majority of Disney fans have agreed on this decline (if you don't believe it, look it up).

-Perhaps there haven`t been a definite answer to this decline.
+decline.
 Yet Doug Walker (a.k.a.
 Nostalgia Critic) have cited a theory on his video on this subject; The small time schedule could be a part of this.
 While this may not be the sole reason, it's still a theory that is worth to ponder upon.
 And no folks, we're not heading into the debate of the current trend of making villains more sympathetic (*cough, Maleficent, cough*).
 Even though it would`ve been tempting to do so.

 The Yearning of a Great Disney Villain

-Taran should`ve been here :)
+Taran should`ve been here :) |

 Epilogue

-This is what Desperate
+This is what Desperate Housewives should`ve been like :) |

-It should`ve been villainess :) But hey, ignore the wrong typing :)
+It should`ve been villainess :) But hey, ignore the wrong typing :) |

 References: